maweeks/EverythingJava/README.md

 There is a cheat sheet avaible with a summary of all the content that has been taught so far.

+# Challenge 2 set at the end of Lesson 9 presentation

 # Useful Resources

 ### Below are some useful links for further learning / reference: